 Keep in mind that you are probably not totally locked in to a single platform or hub (with a few exceptions).
 Most devices will work with other hubs, but you will have limited selection and you may have to replace a few devices here and there if they aren’t compatible with your new selection.

 That’s why you should spend some time choosing the best smart home platform.
 It should work for you today and you should be able to easily add devices in the future.

-First, let's talk about the kinds of platforms that you can choose and discuss the pros and cons for those.
+First, let’s talk about the kinds of smart home platform that you can choose and discuss the pros and cons for those.

 Hardware hubs have communication radios in them that communicate with your different devices.
 Some common protocols include Zigbee, Z-Wave, Bluetooth, and WiFi.

 If you are serious about building a smart home then the hardware hub is definitely the way to go.
 If you are just testing the waters, you should look at software hubs or individual components to get started.